 "Run along, little lady," Seth said in a decidedly patronising tone.
 "Pokemon battles is men's work."
 But this statement served to deepen Rose's determination to show these two that a girl could handle Pokemon as well as any male and she swiftly responded by releasing Seel into the water.

-"Kingler - Protect!"
-Seth ordered as Seel sent a blast of rainbow energy in the direction of the Kingler he had raised from a Karbby.
+"Kingler, Protect!"
+Seth countered as Seel sent a beam of rainbow energy in the direction of the Kingler he had raised from a Krabby.
 In response, Kingler threw up an invisible barrier, protecting himself from being hit by Seel's Aurora Beam.

-Rose quickly called on Seel to follow up with a Headbutt Attack.
+Rose quickly called on Seel to try a Headbutt.
 "Seel!"
-Seel said as she swam at Kingler with her head down ready to ram the crab Pokemon with the small horn on her head.
-As she watched her Pokemon battling as though she had done so all her life, Rose knew it was time to try and bring about some changes in her world.
-No matter what others said, females had as much right to be Pokemon trainers as males; just because the "experts" said they shouldn't battle their Pokemon did not mean girls shouldn't at least be allowed to try.
+Seel said as she swam at Kingler, ready to ram the crab Pokemon with the small horn on her head.
+As she watched her Pokemon battling as though she had done so all her life, Rose knew it was time to try and bring about some changes.
+No matter what others said, females had as much right to be Pokemon trainers as males; just because the "experts" thought girls were incapable of battling their Pokemon did not mean girls shouldn't at least be allowed to try.

 But Seth was very much of the old school, a firm believer in the idea that men had dominance over women, and was not about to let a girl and her Seel defeat him.
-It was time for a concerted effort if he was to salvage any pride. . .
+It was time for a concerted effort if he was to salvage any pride.
 "Use your Guillotine, Kingler!" he ordered as he watched the two Pokemon struggling in the shallows.

-Hearing these words, Rose knew she had to act fast to counter the move; her brother, Daniel had once mentioned battling a Kingler which used Guillotine on his Ariados, defeating the Bug/Poison Pokemon in one move.
+Hearing these words, Rose knew she had to act fast to counter the move; her brother, Daniel, had once mentioned battling a Kingler which used Guillotine on his Ariados, defeating the Bug/Poison Pokemon in one move.
 "Seel, swim away!" she ordered in the seconds before Kingler's crushing pincers snapped shut around Seel's body.
 But, just as Seel avoided being Guillotined, a voice from nearby made Rose and Seth stop in mid-battle.

-"Rose Lewis?"
-Rose turned to see a woman in her late forties dressed in a long blue dress with a cameo brooch at the collar standing with a Snubbull at her side.
+Rose turned to see a woman in her late forties dressed in a long blue dress with a cameo brooch at the collar standing a few feet away with a Snubbull at her side.
 "What are you doing?" the woman asked.
 "Well brought-up young ladies shouldn't be associating with the likes of him."
 She nodded towards Seth, who was swearing under his breath, furious at being interrupted in the middle of a Pokemon battle.

-"There's no need to call me Ma'am - just Mrs will do," the woman said as she picked up her Snubbull.
+"There's no need to call me Ma'am.
+Just Mrs will do," the woman said as she picked up her Snubbull.
 "Mrs Marsh, to be exact.
 I was told you would be around here somewhere."